NuLink-network/nulink-sdk/docs/classes/NuLinkHDWallet.md

 **`Throws`**

-Error  Throws an InvalidRootExtendedPrivateKeyError if the provided private key does not follow the BIP32 standard.
+Throws an InvalidRootExtendedPrivateKeyError if the provided private key does not follow the BIP32 standard.

 **`Static`**